amalon/tectonic-puzzle/docs/development.md

     disable supports.
 There are 3 downward facing faces where supports need disabling in each slot.
   - Exit the support painting tool.
+- The core and mantle pieces use variable layer height.
+Check the layer heights haven't been reset by reloading.
+If they have, tick "Keep min" and click "Adaptive" and "Smooth".

 3mf File Details